 How to watch Sling TV absolutely FREE

-While the Sling free trial has been and gone for the time being, there’s a small hub of content free to stream all-year round.
-Sling TV has over 5,000 films and TV shows that you can watch for free (opens in new tab) whenever you want.
+While there hasn't been a Sling TV free trial for some time, there's still content that is available to stream for free.
+Its small hub of content is free to stream all-year round.
+Sling TV has over 5,000 films and TV shows that you can watch for free whenever you want without need for a Sling TV coupon code.

 OK, so the bulk of content – over 3,000 hours' worth – is rather uninspiring.
 But from time-to-time Sling adds episodes of quality TV programming such as Rick and Morty, Dexter and American Gods, alongside entire series of bonafide classics like The Walking Dead and 3rd Rock from the Sun.